 - Serves 6 to 8

-18 large Medjool dates
+- 18 large Medjool dates

-1 bunch parsley, stems removed, for garnish
+- 1 bunch parsley, stems removed, for garnish (optional)

-1. Preheat the oven to 450°F (230°C).
-Slit each date along one side and carefully remove the pit.
+- 2. Using the tip of a paring knife, slit each date along one side and carefully remove and discard the pit.
 Insert a piece of Parmesan into each slit.
-Wrap a piece of bacon around each stuffed date and secure with a toothpick.
-Place the dates on a baking sheet.
-(For advance preparation, make up to 1 day ahead through step 1, cover, and refrigerate.
-Bring to room temperature before baking.)
+(To make small shards of Parmesan cheese, cut them from a wedge of cheese with a sharp knife.)
+Wrap a piece of bacon around each stuffed date and secure it with a toothpick.
+Place the dates on a rimmed baking sheet.
+(You can cover and refrigerate the stuffed, wrapped dates for up to 24 hours.
+Return to room temperature before baking.)

-2. Bake for about 5 minutes, or until the bacon on top is crisp.
+- 3. Bake for about 5 minutes, or until the bacon on top is crisp.
 Using tongs, turn the dates and bake for another 5 minutes, or until the bacon is crisp.
 Transfer the dates to a double layer of paper towels to drain.